-Consistent with Article 8.7.c. of the 2006-2010 EIU-UPI Unit A Agreement (Agreement), the attached revised statement of Departmental Application of Criteria (DAC) is approved.
-This approval is consistent with your recommendation and is effective for evaluations commencing January, 2008 (not "Fall 2008" as stated in the opening paragraph of the DAC).
-As always, any reading of the DAC will be consistent with the Agreement or its successor agreement(s).
+Consistent with Article 8.7 of the 2012-2016 EIU-UPI Unit A Agreement (Agreement), the attached revised statement of Departmental Application of Criteria (DAC) is approved.
+This approval is consistent with your recommendation and is effective for evaluations commencing in January, 2014 (not fall 2012 as written in the DAC).
+As always, any reading of the DAC shall be consistent with the Agreement or its successor agreement(s).